Sep. 14, 2017If your boiler is making a loud humming noise when it operates, you’ll want to check for:

 Not quite sure where to start investigating?
 Don’t worry, we’ll take a closer look at these 3 issues and show you what you can do to stop the humming.

 Don’t have time to search for the issue yourself?
-Just contact us, we’ll find the source of the problem and fix your boiler in no time.
+Just contact us, we’ll find the source of the problem and repair your boiler in no time.

 Check for loose componentsThe most common cause of a boiler humming is a slight vibration in the casework somewhere.
 This is most likely the case if the humming noise started after a professional performed maintenance or repair work on the boiler.